Mackenzie-OO7/blocstage-api/README.md

-# BlocStage API — Decentralized ticketing and event platform (Server)
+# BlocStage API: Decentralized ticketing and event platform

 BlocStage API provides a modern server backend for decentralized ticketing, event management and on-chain rewards on Stellar.
 It blends battle-tested patterns with onchain primitives to make building and running ticketing platforms fast, secure, and scalable.